 Recycling your unwanted electronic equipment means that it will be managed and disposed of safely and responsibly, in ways that are not damaging to the health of people or the environment.

-Note: Television sets and computer monitors cost $30 to drop off.
-Some of these screens include leaded glass and mercury, and all must be stripped out, prepared and processed overseas.
-The charge is in line with other recyclers.
+TV's and monitors have a $30 charge.
+They often contain leaded glass and mercury which must be stripped out, prepared and processed.
+The charge covers the cost of processing and is in line with other recyclers.

 Other ewaste recyclers

 Sustainability Trust, in central Wellington, accepts unwanted electronic equipment for a fee.
 For more information please visit the Sustainability Trust website.